Anton Chekhov: Influence on dramatic arts

 Chekhov's works have been adapted for the screen, including Sidney Lumet's Sea Gull and Louis Malle's Vanya on 42nd Street.
-Laurence Olivier's final effort as a film director was a 1970 adaption of Three Sisters in which he also played a supporting role.
+Laurence Olivier's final effort as a film director was a 1970 adaptation of Three Sisters in which he also played a supporting role.
 His work has also served as inspiration or been referenced in numerous films.
 In Andrei Tarkovsky's 1975 film The Mirror, characters discuss his short story "Ward No. 6".
 Woody Allen has been influenced by Chekhov and references to his works are present in many of his films including Love and Death (1975), Interiors (1978) and Hannah and Her Sisters (1986).
 Plays by Chekhov are also referenced in François Truffaut's 1980 drama film The Last Metro, which is set in a theatre.
 The Cherry Orchard has a role in the comedy film Henry's Crime (2011).
 A portion of a stage production of Three Sisters appears in the 2014 drama film Still Alice.
 The 2022 Foreign Language Oscar winner, Drive My Car, is centered on a production of Uncle Vanya.

 Several of Chekhov's short stories were adapted as episodes of the 1986 Indian anthology television series Katha Sagar.
 Another Indian television series titled Chekhov Ki Duniya aired on DD National in the 1990s, adapting different works of Chekhov.

 Nuri Bilge Ceylan's Palme d'Or winner Winter Sleep was adapted from the short story "The Wife" by Anton Chekhov.